galaxyproject/training-material/topics/chip-seq/tutorials/estrogen-receptor-binding-site-identification/tutorial.md

 >
 > 1. What do you think about the quality of the IP for this experiment?
 >
->    <details>
->    <summary>Click to view answers</summary>
+>    > ### {% icon solution %} Solution
->       The difference between input and ChIP signal is not totally clear.
+>    >  The difference between input and ChIP signal is not totally clear.
 20% of chromosome 1 are not sequenced
->       at all and the ChIP signal is only slightly more enrichted then the input.
+>    >  at all and the ChIP signal is only slightly more enrichted then the input.
->    </details>
+>    {: .solution }
 {: .question}

 > ### {% icon hands_on %} (Optional) Hands-on: IP strength estimation (other samples)